Do you struggle with any of these?

 - Out of touch or uncomfortable with feelings

 - Limited by shyness or lack of confidence

 - Uncomfortable giving and receiving feedback & support

 - Wants to relate better to others

 A new way of life is possible!
 This group meets Wednesday evenings, 5:00-6:30pm.
 Click here for more information, or call (805) 882-2424 ext 203.

 Women in Transition

 Would you like to face the next half of your life with more courage, acceptance and creativity?
 How would your life be different if you used change as a tool for growth?
 Do you need to find a stronger voice in your own life?
 Are you living your dreams?

-- Learn methods to share in the initial stage of your loved one’s “crossing over” (the Shared Death Experience)
+- Understand what comprises “the graceful death,” and learn methods to share in the initial stage of your loved one’s crossing over (the Shared Death Experience)

 Life Beyond Death?